 This ship had been chartered to deliver alcoholic beverages via Sweden to the Imperial Court of Tsar Nicholas II of Russia; though never made it to its destination after being torpedoed during the Second World War by a German U-Boat.
 However, much of the cargo was preserved, including the majority of the beverage bottles carried by the ship, including the Hiedsieck cuvee named Diamant bleu vintage 1907.

 These truly unique bottles of champagne took over 80 years to reach their destination, resulting in many having since been sold to an elite group of wealthy Russian entrepreneurs.
-Their incredible story of survival through history has proved both inspiration and unique, resulting in an irresistable Champagne investment with no comparable counterpart the world over.
+Their incredible story of survival through history has proved both inspiration and unique, resulting in an irresistible Champagne investment with no comparable counterpart the world over.

 The 1907 Heidsieck sold for over $275,000 a bottle, making it by far the most expensive champagne the world has ever seen.